ClayCole/JavaScript_Variables/README.md

 2. Declare a variable named `lastName` using the `let` keyword, and assign your name as the **string** value
 3. Declare a variable named `age` using the `var` keyword, and assign your age as the **number** value

-## Exercise 2: Assigning Values to Variables
+## Exercise 2: Assigning Values to Variables - DONE

 Steps are to be completed in the `app.js` file.